 Information and groups

-If your patients want to learn more about cutting down the amount of alcohol they drink or stopping for good, here are some other information sources that might interest them:
+If your patients want to learn more about reducing the amount of alcohol they drink or stopping for good, here are some other information sources that might interest them:

 - DirectLine: 1800 888 236